Dearly Beloved: MCK tribute to Kenny Le May at his memorial in LA 4/23/16

-The main reason I’ve survived in Los Angeles for the past 13 years?
+The biggest reason I’ve survived in Los Angeles for the past 13 years?

 One of the main reasons I knew I’d be cool before I even got here?

-The dude who dubbed me “Matty Rapper” several years before I’d even written my first rhyme?
+The dude who dubbed me “Matty Rapper” years before I’d even written my first rhyme?

-It’s been damn near two months since Mitra called me that night but that’s an answer I’m still trying to find.
+It’s been damn near two months since Mitra called me that night, and that’s an answer I’m still trying to find.

 But who am I to get all woe-is-me.

-I know that time of love, laughs and life you provided me is more than 99.9% of the world is ever blessed to ever feel or see.
+I know that time of love, laughs and life you provided me, is more than 99.9% of the world is ever blessed to feel or see.

 Draft Day is around the corner.

-I don’t think I’m even gonna bother to watch it this year with you alongside for the ride.
+I don’t think I’m even gonna bother to watch it this year without you along for the ride.